DataDog/hiring-engineers/answers.md

 This exercise was done using a virtual machine.
 A virtual machine is defined as "a software computer that, like a physical computer, runs an operating system and applications."
 For this exercise, I used an application called VirtualBox to set up my virtual machine.
 The download for VirtualBox can be found [here](https://www.virtualbox.org/wiki/Downloads).
 The operating system I used was Linux Mint, a flavor of Ubuntu 18.04.

-I clicked Create Machine and used these settings:
+I created my machine with these settings:

 ![](img/1_0.PNG?raw=true)